uraimo/buildSwiftOnARM/README.md

 * ✅ ARMv6 (Original RaspberryPi, Pi Zero, etc... )
 * ✅ aarch64 (Pine64, etc...)

+## Prebuilt binaries

+Swift 4.1.1 for Ubuntu Mate 16.04.4 is available [here](https://www.dropbox.com/s/wdnze97cndnhanf/swift-4.1.1-RPi23-Ubuntu1604.tgz?dl=0), see the required dependencies below.

 ## Instructions

 For the latest updates on Swift on ARM, check out my blog [here](https://www.uraimo.com/category/raspberry/).

-Check out Helge Heß's project [dockSwiftOnARM](https://github.com/helje5/dockSwiftOnARM) to build Swift in a Docker container or to [build a cross-compiling toolchain](https://github.com/helje5/dockSwiftOnARM/blob/master/toolchain/README.md) that will allow you to build arm binaries directly from your Mac using a precompiled swiftc for ARM.
+Check out Helge Heß's project [dockSwiftOnARM](https://github.com/helje5/dockSwiftOnARM) to build Swift in a Docker container or to [build a cross-compiling toolchain](https://github.com/AlwaysRightInstitute/swift-mac2arm-x-compile-toolchain) that will allow you to build arm binaries directly from your Mac using a precompiled swiftc for ARM.

 The scripts: